Top 45+ Flutter Interview Questions And Answers

 In Flutter, the process of assembling several smaller widgets to produce more intricate UI elements or layouts is known as widget composition.
 The compositional technique to UI design, which builds big user interfaces by joining simpler widgets, is promoted by Flutter.
 The ability to create modular and reusable UI components using widget composition facilitates the management and upkeep of sizable Flutter codebases.

-68. How do you handle navigation with named routes in Flutter?
+68. What are the methods for handling navigation with named routes in Flutter?

 Ans:

-69. Describe the purpose of the MediaQuery widget in Flutter.
+69. What is the purpose of the MediaQuery widget in Flutter?

 Ans: